The top of the invoice shows the basic customer details, including:

 Adding a payment is accomplished by clicking the New Payment/Credit button, which opens a Payment Popover.
 Click here for a detailed description.

 Memo & Signatures

-The Memo & Signatures button opens a window where you can add extra comments.
+The Memo & Signatures button opens a window where you can add additional comments.

-- Internal Notes – is a memo field to store information about the invoice.
-This is only visible here on the invoice.
+- Internal Notes – is a memo field to store information about the invoice and is only visible here on the invoice.

 - Printed Notes – are printed at the bottom of the invoice, directly above the subtotal and payments section.

 - Printed Summary notes are included on the invoice line item when printed in the summary format.
 See Invoice Options > Print Options to learn more about this feature.